-Service Role Purpose TLS Controller CO Establishment and subsequent data transfer of a TLS session for use between the module and the CO.
+Service Role Purpose TACACS+ Controller CO, Controller User User and CO Authentication to the module using TACACS+ IPSec Controller CO, Controller User Secure communication between the controller and RADIUS.
+CAPWAP AP Establishment and subsequent data transfer of an CAPWAP session for use between the module and an $AP^1$ .
+MFP АР Generation and subsequent distribution of MFP key to the AP over a CAPWAP session.
+TLS Controller CO Establishment and subsequent data transfer of a TLS session for use between the module and the CO.
 Local EAP Authenticator Client Establishment of EAP-TLS or EAP-FAST based authentication between the client and the Controller in the module.
 802.11i AP Establishment and subsequent data transfer of an 802.11i context for use between the client and the access point.
 RADIUS KeyWrap Controller CO, Controller User Establishment and subsequent receive 802.11i PMK from the RADIUS server.
-AP Association AP role Association of the AP with the module.

-^{1.} LWAPP uses RSA key wrapping which provides 96 bits of effective key strength.
+1. CAPWAP uses RSA key wrapping which provides 96 bits of effective key strength.

+An unauthenticated operator may observe the System Status by viewing the LEDs on the module which show network activity and overall operational status.
 The module does not support a bypass capability in the approved mode of operations.